-- (b) to alter or repeal any of the rules contained in the Second Schedule to the Magistrates' Courts Act, No. 32 of 1917. - (4) Different rules may be made as to different classes of cases. - (5) No new rule or any alteration or rescission of a rule shall take effect unless it has been confirmed by the Minister and published in the Gazette at least one month before the day upon which it is expressed to take effect. - [subsection (5) substituted by section 2 of Act 101 of 1969] - (6) Every new rule and every alteration or rescission of a rule shall, within fourteen days after it has taken effect, be laid upon the Tables of both Houses of Parliament, if Parliament be then in session, or if it be not then in session, within fourteen days after the commencement of its next ensuing session.
+- (b) [paragraph (b) deleted by section 8 of Act 53 of 1970] - (4) Different rules may be made as to different classes of cases. - (5) No new rule or any alteration or rescission of a rule shall take effect unless it has been confirmed by the Minister and published in the Gazette at least one month before the day upon which it is expressed to take effect.

+(6) Every new rule and every alteration or rescission of a rule shall, within fourteen days after it has taken effect, be laid upon the Tables of both Houses of Parliament, if Parliament be then in session, or if it be not then in session, within fourteen days after the commencement of its next ensuing session.